-- A. Tenants are not eligible to file for informal or formal resolution of a grievance when HACP seeks to terminate the tenancy for: - 1.
-Any criminal activity that threatens the health, safety, or right to peaceful enjoyment of any HACP community, other Tenants or employees of HACP; or - 2.
+A. Tenants are not eligible to file for informal or formal resolution of a grievance when HACP seeks to terminate the tenancy for:

+- 1. Any criminal activity that threatens the health, safety, or right to peaceful enjoyment of any HACP community, other Tenants or employees of HACP; or - 2.
 Any Violent or Drug-related Criminal Activity on or off the Premises or in the Unit; or - 3.
 Any criminal activity that may result in the felony conviction of a member of Tenant's Household; or - 4.
-Other matters as itemized in HACP's Grievance Procedure.

-B. All grievances will be heard in accordance with the Grievance Procedure that governs how Tenants may protest HACP's actions and decisions.
+Other matters as itemized in HACP's Grievance Procedure. - B. All grievances will be heard in accordance with the Grievance Procedure that governs how Tenants may protest HACP's actions and decisions.
 A copy of the Grievance Procedure is available at HACP site management offices.
 In all disputes with HACP, the Tenant shall have the right to examine all documents relevant to the grievance or to the hearing.
 Tenant acknowledges that he/she has an opportunity to review the Grievance Procedure maintained in HACP site management offices.

-INITIAL C. If the subject matter of the dispute does not involve any of the matters identified in Section A above, and the Tenant files for a grievance hearing in a matter involving termination of the Lease, the Lease shall not be terminated until a final decision on the merits of the grievance has been rendered by a hearing officer or appellate court.
+C. If the subject matter of the dispute does not involve any of the matters identified in Section A above, and the Tenant files for a grievance hearing in a matter involving termination of the Lease, the Lease shall not be terminated until a final decision on the merits of the grievance has been rendered by a hearing officer or appellate court.
 If the grievance involves an amount of rent due as stated by HACP, prior to the scheduling of a grievance hearing, the Tenant must escrow or pay to HACP an amount equal to the rent due and payable on the first (1st) of the month preceding the month the adverse action occurred.
 Thereafter, Tenant shall pay the same amount each month until the grievance is resolved.
 However, if Tenant's grievance hearing request concerns a minimum rent hardship exemption, the escrow-payment requirement does not apply.

-INITIAL D. Prior to requesting a formal grievance hearing, the Tenant may request that his/her grievance be settled informally.
+D. Prior to requesting a formal grievance hearing, the Tenant may request that his/her grievance be settled informally.
 In such event, the Tenant must file a written request or request in an alternative format for a meeting with his/her site manager within five (5) days from the date the Tenant learns or has reason to know of his/her grievance.
 Within five (5) days after such meeting, HACP will prepare and provide Tenant a written summary or summary in an alternative format of its findings and the specific reasons therefore.
 The summary will include instructions on how the Tenant may pursue a formal grievance hearing if the grievance has not been resolved to the satisfaction of the Tenant.
-INITIAL E. Tenant may request a formal grievance within seven (7) days from the date he/she learns or has reason to know of any adverse action or inaction by the HACP.
-In such event, the Tenant must file a written request or request in an alternative format for grievance with his/her site manager within seven (7) days from the date the Tenant learns or has reason to know of his/her grievance.